Breakthrough/bcastell.com/content/posts/scene-detection-tutorial-part-1.md

 Read 719 frames from video in 2.96 seconds (avg.
 242.9 FPS).
 {{< /highlight >}}

 Just as expected!
-And that’s all for the first part.
+And that's all for the first part.
 You can use the program for this part as-is, for a quick method to determine the frame numbers where transitions to/from black occur in a video; see the header of the `part1-threshold.py` file for usage details.

 The next tutorial in the series is <a href="{{< relref "posts/scene-detection-tutorial-part-2.md" >}}">Part 2: Adaptive Threshold Detection</a>, where we optimize the performance of the algorithm, and use the output to export a list of scenes/chapters (instead of fades).